JunarMC/html-machine-learning/README.md

 # AI Games Showcase

-Welcome to the AI Games Showcase!
-This project features various classic games enhanced with artificial intelligence.
+Welcome to the Artifical Failure Showcase!
+This project features various classic games dumbed with artificial intelligence.
 Explore and experiment with how AI can be applied to different types of games, from Snake to Connect Four.

 ## Project Overview